2lindell/advent/docs/source.txt

 A person is either following you or wandering.
 A person is usually wandering.
 A person has a room called the prior location.
 Definition: a person is another if it is not the player.
+The player has a number called deaths.
 The carrying capacity of the player is 7.

 A thing can be seen or unseen.
 A thing can be climbable.